psfrolov/psfrolov.github.io/app/_posts/2015-04-17-making-boost-signals2-more-oop-friendly.md

 };
 {% endhighlight %}

-The `Window` class is probably wrapping some third-party GUI library which is irrelevant for our example.
+The `Window` class is probably wrapping some third‐party GUI library which is irrelevant for our example.
 What is relevant, however, is that there exists an `Application` class which wants to receive notifications whenever something happens in the `Window`: